jadepanths/Python-PyTorch-Tutorial/README.md

 This will walk you through the PyTorch installation, including installing python and a toolkit.

 # [Tensors](https://colab.research.google.com/github/jadepanths/Python-PyTorch-Tutorial/blob/main/Tensors.ipynb)
 A neural network is a mathematical function.
-It takes in one or multiple inputs, process it and produces one or more outputs, In PyTorch, neural networks are composed of PyTorch tensors. <br/>
+It takes in one or multiple inputs, process it and produces one or more outputs, In PyTorch, neural networks are composed of PyTorch tensors.

-Tensors are a specialized data structure similar to arrays and matrixes.
-Tensors are similar to [NumPy's](https://numpy.org/devdocs/user/absolute_beginners.html) ndarrays.
-However, Tensors can run on GPUs or hardware accelerators, making it significantly faster than NumPy, especially when running on GPUs.
-You can learn more about [NumPy vs. Tensors](https://medium.com/thenoobengineer/numpy-arrays-vs-tensors-c58ea54f0e59) here.
-A concise definition of a tensor is a matrix of N ≥ 3 dimensions.
-Note that all tensors are immutable, like Python numbers and strings: you can never update the contents of a tensor, only create a new one.

 ## [Initializing a Tensor](https://colab.research.google.com/github/jadepanths/Python-PyTorch-Tutorial/blob/main/Tensors.ipynb#scrollTo=SxOfpMUgMaqO)
 You can initialize a tensor in many ways.
 Here is the reference source, [TENSORS](https://pytorch.org/tutorials/beginner/basics/tensorqs_tutorial.html).